digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

     for further options.

-If you are setting up a few nodes for a test network, you can use a little helper script to create the SQL commands to setup users and databases:
+If you are setting up a few nodes for a test network, you can use a little helper script to create the SQL commands to set up users and databases:

 .. code-block:: bash